shitian-ni/tensorflow-rbm/README.md

 Tensorflow implementation of Restricted Boltzmann Machine for layerwise pretraining of deep autoencoders.

+# This is a fork of https://github.com/meownoid/tensorfow-rbm with predict functions

+### Original README

 ### Overview

 This is a fork of https://github.com/Cospel/rbm-ae-tf with some corrections and improvements: